jayneesi/alx-system_engineering-devops/0x00-shell_basics/REDME.md

- a script that prints the absolute pathname of a working directory
+Display the contents list of your current directory.